kleedom19/FBI_Fraud/README.md

 ### Code Snippet / Key Findings

 #### 1. Sample input PDF
-Here is an example snippet from 'page28.pdf' showing crime types reported by individuals 60+
+Here is an example snippet from 'page28.pdf' showing crime types reported by individuals 60+ and also including a screenshot of the table:

 | Crime Type                         | Count  |
 |-----------------------------------|--------|